You can add your child to the list at any time using our online registration form.

-Cobham Community Pre-School accepts applications for children from the half-term after they are 2.5 to 4 years old.
-Children become eligible for government funded sessions (see below) from the term after they are 3years old.
+Cobham Community Pre-School accepts applications for children from the term after they are 2.5 to 4 years old.
+Children become eligible for government funded sessions (see below) from the term after they are 3 years old.

-In order to apply for a place, please contact us, or return a registration form to the preschool at any point after the birth of your child.
+In order to apply for a place, please complete our online registration form, or return a registration form to the preschool at any point after the birth of your child.
 This will be acknowledged via email, please check your junk mail if you can't see the email.

 Children generally start pre-school at the start of the autumn term (September), some places may be available at the start of the spring term (January), and occasionally we have spaces available to start in the summer term (April).
 Please contact the preschool if you wish to discuss the most suitable time for your child to start.

 How we allocate places

 If there are more applications than available places the following admissions criteria are used to allocate places.
 Places are allocated the term before children start so applications must be received at least one full term before you would like your child to start.

-1) Parish waiting list: Children who live within the parishes of Cobham and Sole Street, and Luddesdown are given first priority.
+1) Vicinity to the pre-school: Children who live within the parishes of Cobham and Sole Street, and Luddesdown are given first priority.

-3) General waiting list: All other applications, that are received by the start of the term before they are due to start in order of application date.
+3) All other applications received by the start of the term before they are due to start in order of application date.